 Absolutely essential book as an overview of all time periods!

-It's the next best thing to being there!
-Spanning creation to the fall of Rome, and covering Augustine to Zeno, this textbook/timeline/primary source library outlines the major events and personalities from antiquity-->32MB RAM, Windows 95 or Macintosh.
+is a great literary timeline spanning creation to the fall of Rome, and covering Augustine to Zeno.
+This textbook/timeline/primary source library outlines the major events and personalities from antiquity.
+We found it to be a useful resource to place the primary authors into their context.
 222 pages, softcover from Trivium Pursuit.

 The Annals of the World: James Ussher's Classic Survey of the World, Book and CD-ROM By James Ussher / Master Books

 Completely indexed, precisely dated, and filled with fascinating historical detail from the ancient world.
 This is truly a masterpiece of world history!
 960 pages,